top of page

 Cats are complex, unique and intelligent creatures, which is why they make for such a fascinating blog.
 Not everyone "gets" cats, but their ability to develop a deeply spiritual bond with their human companions is worth exploring.

 The information on this site is intended for guidance only, based on personal research and experiences to help improve the relationship between humans and cats.
-It's my genuine aim to explore some of the issues cats face so you can seek the best solution for your feline friend.
+It's my genuine aim to explore some of the issues cats face so you can seek the best solution for your furry companion.

 This could simply be passing on information to your vet to give them a better understanding of your cat's symptoms, for which they can arrange the necessary tests to rule out illness or disease.
 They may also refer you to a specialist, behaviourist or other appropriate person.